kimai/kimai/README.md

 [![Gitter](https://badges.gitter.im/kimai2/support.svg)](https://gitter.im/kimai2/support)

 Kimai is a free, open source and online time-tracking software designed for small businesses and freelancers.
-It is built with modern technologies such as Symfony, Bootstrap, RESTful API, responsive and mobile-ready etc.
+It is built with modern technologies such as Symfony, Bootstrap, RESTful API, Doctrine, AdminLTE, Webpack, ES6 etc.

 ## Introduction